AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/configure-btree-clean-up-job.md

 1. Search for and select the *com.adobe.guides.utils.schedulers.GuidesBTreesCleanupSchedulerJob* bundle.

-1. Update the cron expression to set up the BTree cleanup scheduler job run frequency.
+1. Update the cron expression to set up the B-tree cleanup scheduler job run frequency.

 1. Configure the B-tree clean up scheduler as shown below.